 DANIEL SCHOLZ viola

-Daniel is an instructor at the Marcel A. Desautels Faculty of Music at the University of Manitoba as well as the conductor of the Winnipeg Youth Symphony Orchestra.
-Daniel also adjudicates for many of Canada’s major music festivals.
-He has performed and taught at many of Canada’s major festivals and is a faculty member of the National Youth Orchestra of Canada, Rosamunde Summer Academy in Winnipeg and the Amici Summer Strings in Calgary.
+Daniel has been an instructor at the Marcel A. Desautels Faculty of Music at the University of Manitoba as well as the conductor of the Winnipeg Youth Symphony Orchestra.
+Daniel has been Artist in Residence at the Université de Montréal, Western University, Amici String Program, The Regina Conservatory, and Mount Royal University.
+Daniel continues to adjudicate for many of Canada’s major music festivals.
+Daniel is a sought after chamber musician and teacher at many of Canada’s major festivals and is a faculty member of the National Youth Orchestra of Canada.
 Daniel was also invited to perform and teach in Perth, Australia by the Australian String Teachers Association and the West Australian and New Zealand Viola Society.
 Daniel plays on a contemporary viola made by Garth Lee of Winnipeg.